gradio-app/gradio/guides/05_custom-components/07_pdf-component-example.md

     }
 ```

+Tip: The `gradio.dispatch` method is actually what is triggering the `change` or `upload` events in the backend.
+For every event defined in the component's backend, we will explain how to do this in Step 9, there must be at least one `gradio.dispatch("<event-name>")` call.
+These are called `gradio` events and they can be listended from the entire Gradio application.
+You can dispatch a built-in `svelte` event with the `dispatch` function.
+These events can only be listened to from the component's direct parent.
+Learn about svelte events from the [official documentation](https://learn.svelte.dev/tutorial/component-events).

-Now we will run them whenever the `Upload` component uploads a file and whenever the `ModifyUpload` component clears the current file.
+Now we will run these functions whenever the `Upload` component uploads a file and whenever the `ModifyUpload` component clears the current file.
+The `<Upload>` component dispatches a `load` event with a payload of type `FileData` corresponding to the uploaded file.
+The `on:load` syntax tells `Svelte` to automatically run this function in response to the event.

 ```ts
     <ModifyUpload i18n={gradio.i18n} on:clear={handle_clear} absolute />